Psalm 18

-Psalm 18 is the 18th psalm of the Book of Psalms, beginning in English in the King James Version: "I love you, O LORD, my strength.".
-In the Greek Septuagint and the Latin Vulgate, it is psalm 17 in a slightly different numbering system, known as "Diligam te Domine fortitudo mea".
+Psalm 18 is the 18th psalm of the Book of Psalms, beginning in English in the King James Version: "I love you, O LORD, my strength".
+In the slightly different numbering of the Greek Septuagint and the Latin Vulgate, this psalm is Psalm 17.
+In Latin, it is also known by its incipit as "Diligam te Domine fortitudo mea".
 It is almost identical to 2 Samuel 22, although verse 1 of the psalm, I love you, O LORD, my strength, is not included in the Samuel version.
 With 50 verses, this is the longest psalm in Book 1 of the Book of Psalms (Psalms 1-41).

 The psalm forms a regular part of Jewish, Catholic, Lutheran, Anglican and other Protestant liturgies.
 It was set to music by composers such as Heinrich Schütz.